phoebe-project/phoebe2-docs/api.md

 # PHOEBE API Documentation

-See the full alphabetical lists for the following modules/classes, or keep scrolling for an organized breakdown of the most used functions and methods.
+See the full lists for the following modules/classes, or keep scrolling for an organized breakdown of the most used functions and methods.

 * [phoebe](api/phoebe.md)
 * [phoebe.frontend.bundle.Bundle](api/phoebe.frontend.bundle.Bundle.md)